 You don’t have to lay it out for them.

 Instead, music teachers need to talk about their studios and students.

 Talk about how happy and engaged your students are and how your studio helps them to get there.
 This is where you get to quietly brag about yourself and your studio through telling people how awesome that your students are.

 The entire point of this page is to help parents to picture their kids in your studio.

 Don’t talk specifically about lessons (that comes next), but about what makes your overall studio unique and why students and families should want to be part of it.

 Make sure to include testimonials and lots of pictures.

 If you are only trying to attract the highest quality students, then you should talk about your pedigree and what separates you from other highly skilled teachers.
-But this will be a VERY small percentage of teachers.
-This is only for the teachers that are working with students that are winning national competitions and getting into top music schools.
+But this will be a VERY small percentage of music teachers.
+This is only for the music teachers that are working with students that are winning national competitions and getting into top music schools.
 For the rest of us, focus on the students and families.]